Kinds Of Detergent & Which To Pick?

 - They are one of the most expensive laundry detergent options

 - You cannot adjust the dose for smaller or larger loads, you have to have too much for small loads or add extra for large making it less economical

-Sheets are the kind of laundry detergent that combines the mess-free benefits of a pod, with powerful cleansing ingredients all suspended in a biodegradable, water-soluble sheet.
+Sheets are the type of laundry detergent that combines the mess-free benefits of a pod, with powerful cleansing ingredients all suspended in a biodegradable, water-soluble sheet.